 Bachelor of Fine Arts – Theatrical Production and Design

 In addition to admittance to the university, prospective students must interview with the production and design faculty for acceptance into the program.
 A portfolio of creative work should be part of this process.
-This may be done during the year prior to attending Fredonia, or Bachelor of Arts General Theatre Studies students may be admitted during their first year in residence.
+This may be done during the spring semester the year prior to attending Fredonia, or at the end of the first semester if entering as a BA Theatre major.
+Ideally, students should interview on campus, but may also interview via Skype with portfolios submitted online.
 Portfolio review information and application forms are available on the department website.
-Students who are accepted into the B.F.A.
-Theatrical Production and Design program select a specific track of study from the following options: Costume Design, Lighting, Technical Production, or Scenic Design.
-Each track of study is outlined in the B.F.A.
-Theatrical Production and Design section.

 Bachelor of Fine Arts – Dance